willGraham01/TrawidoksLegacy/scenes/04a-meeting-the-baron.md

 The racecourse has a reception area that serves as the boarding house reception, and leads into the racecourse concourse.
 Both the lobby and the boarding house will be accommodating nobles who have some stake in the racecourse - either patrons of events or owners of horses stabled there - though they will not be busy spaces.
 Rolf and some members of his group will be in the lobby acting as a security detail.
-The Baron-Sir will be in his office, currently in a meeting with FIXME:important-noble who is demanding either action or compensation for his missing horse.
+The Baron-Sir will be in his office, currently in a meeting with [Lord Sinclair](FIXME) who is demanding either action or compensation for his missing horse.
 If the party arrives later in the day, rather than first thing in the morning, there will be more nobles accosting the Baron-Sir when the party gets an audience.

 ## Rocking up at the Racecourse